-The Azure Stack Windows VMs can now be included in scheduled update deployments together with Azure VMs.
+The Azure Stack VMs can now be included in scheduled update deployments together with Azure VMs.

 Enable Update Management using a Resource Manager template

-If you have a large number of Azure Stack Windows VMs, you can use this Azure Resource Manager template to more easily deploy the solution on Windows VMs.
-The template deploys the Microsoft Monitoring Agent extension to an existing Windows VM and adds it to an existing Azure LogAnalytics workspace.
+If you have a large number of Azure Stack VMs, you can use this Azure Resource Manager template to more easily deploy the solution on VMs.
+The template deploys the Microsoft Monitoring Agent extension to an existing Azure Stack VM and adds it to an existing Azure LogAnalytics workspace.